Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Towards The Natural System

 Calving of icebergs at the front of an ice shelf is still poorly understood.
 We treat it in a similar way to melting on its underside.
 Thus, the rate at which volume is lost is also proportional to the surface area of the front of the ice shelf.

-The exact mechanism by which this occurs will turn out to be important, in particular whether it is likely to rise by a similar amount to the rate of melting on the underside.
+The exact mechanism by which this occurs will turn out to be important, in particular whether a higher temperature is likely to increase it by a similar amount to the rate of melting on the underside.
 For the moment, we assume that ocean water in contact with the front of an ice shelf slowly melts it.
-This may happen most efficiently near the surface.
+This may happen most efficiently near the ocean surface.
 As the ice is melted away, a large overhang will be left.
 This will eventually collapse.
-If the melting primarily occurs in a narrow layer near sea level, then there will also be an `underhang’.
+If the melting primarily occurs in a narrow layer near sea level, then there will also be an `underhang'.
 Due to buoyancy forces, this will eventually break off as well.

 The most widely believed alternative to this mechanism is the action of waves at the front of an ice shelf.
-However, it seems likely that this mechanism will also lead to loss of volume being directly proportional to surface area.
+It seems likely that this mechanism will also lead to loss of volume being directly proportional to surface area.
+However, it is less sensitive to temperature.

-Our basic model therefore has two parameters.
+Our basic model therefore has two additional parameters governing these mechanisms of ice loss.
 Using $F$ to denote the volume rate of loss of ice from the shelf (and $A$ for area), we define